-However, our analysis reveals at least two gaps in our understanding.
+However, our analysis reveals important gaps in our understanding.
 First and foremost, while the panel data we use confirm that experiences prior, during, and following a person's field of education influence their political attitudes, there is still much to learn about the precise mechanisms.
 It would be deeply instructive, for instance, to dig beneath the general term "socialization" to discover what in particular is responsible for the effects we detect during childhood and early adulthood.
 Or to take the effect of field in a person's occupation, what is the relative importance of status, income, and socialization on the job?
-Progress here requires better longitudinal data as well as better models.
+Progress here requires better dynamic data as well as better models.

-The authors of this article doubt whether they are alone in perceiving the partisan implications of human-centered education.
-Education has always had broad social and political ramifications, and which subjects to teach and fund are now contested by politicians who appear to be aware of the broader stakes.
+The authors of this article are certainly not alone in perceiving the partisan implications of human-centered education.
+Education has always had broad social and political ramifications, and which subjects to teach and fund are intensely contested by politicians who appear to be aware of the broader stakes.
 Decisions about which disciplines to encourage or eliminate have a sharp partisan edge that, according to the analysis presented here, bears directly on the transnational divide.

 Finally, a word of caution.
 While the data used here range over the past two decades, it is worth stressing that the causality of voting reflects the structure of conflict in a particular society at a particular time.
 There is no reason to believe that the ideological affinities of fields of study are time invariant.
 In former communist societies, for example, social scientists often served as ideological mouthpieces of the ruling elite.
-The premise of this paper is that the association of field and voting is characteristic of the contemporary socio-cultural divide in democratic western societies.
-Only future research can assess how era-specific our finding is.
+The core finding of this article is that field and voting are profoundly connected.
+Only future research can assess how long this will hold.